 Amortization and depreciation expense includes the depreciation of property, plant and equipment, right-of-use assets, and amortization of intangible assets.
-For the year ended March 31, 2021, amortization and depreciation expense was \$1.01 billion, \$21 million (or 2 per cent) higher than the prior fiscal year primarily due to additional property, plant and equipment placed in service.
+For the year ended March 31, 2022, amortization and depreciation expense was \$1.08 billion, \$70 million (or 7 per cent) higher than the prior fiscal year primarily due to additional property, plant and equipment placed in service and higher depreciation as a result of a change in the estimated useful lives of BC Hydro's property, plant, and equipment.
+The change in estimated useful lives was based on the result from a depreciation study that was completed in fiscal 2022.